jlink/how-to-specify-it/README.md

 > The property is parameterised on `aList`, which will be randomly generated by ~~QuickCheck~~ _jqwik_ \[...\].
 >
-> The property can clearly test reverse in a much wider range of cases than the unit test — any randomly generated list, rather than just the list [1,2,3] — which is a great advantage.
-But the question is: what is the expected result?
+> The property can clearly test `reverse` in a much wider range of cases than the unit test — any randomly generated list, rather than just the list [1,2,3] — which is a great advantage.
+But the question is: _what is the expected result_?
 That is, what should we replace `???` by in the definition above?
-Since the argument to reverse is not known in advance, we cannot precompute the expected result.
-We could write test code to predict it, as in
+Since the argument to `reverse` is not known in advance, we cannot precompute the expected result.
+We could write test code to _predict_ it, as in

 ```java
 @Property